MehmetMHY/cla/README.md

 ## About

 A simple CLI chat tool designed for easy interaction with Anthropic's LLM models.
 Cla is based on the [Cha](https://github.com/MehmetMHY/cla) project.
+Check out the demo [HERE](https://x.com/mehmet_mhy/status/1806670338908209352).

 ## Alternatives